Mr-Markus/ZigbeeNet/README.md

 Z-Stack 3.0.x is TI's Zigbee 3.0 compliant protocol suite for the CC2530, CC2531, and CC2538 Wireless MCU.
 Z-Stack comunicates through TI's Unified Network Processor Interface (NPI) which is used for establishing a serial data link between a TI SoC and external MCUs or PCs.
 UNPI is also implemented in this project and is also implemented for different plattforms.

-The easiest solution is the CC2531 USB Stick with the Znp (Zigbee Network Processor) Image, so that it works as an Zigbee gateway via serial port
+The easiest solution is the CC2531 USB Stick with the ZNP (Zigbee Network Processor) Image, so that it works as an Zigbee gateway via serial port

 Source: [http://www.ti.com/tool/z-stack](http://www.ti.com/tool/z-stack)